sesam-io/sesam-mysql-to-mongodb-example/README.md

       -e MONGODB_DATABASE=northwind \
       giskou/mongodb-sink

+The microservice connects to the `MONGODB_HOST` database with the credentials from `MONGODB_USERNAME` and `MONGODB_PASSWORD` and created a new empty database with the name in `MONGODB_DATABASE`.

+It then accepts lists of JSON entities as POST data to `/<collection>` and inserts that entities to `<collection>`.
+If the collection does not exits it will be created.

 Now we will start interacting with the Sesam data hub.
 Since we are using the Sesam VirtualBox appliance we need to find the IP of the host machine that the VM can use to contact the databases we have there.